matteoferla/Pi-2-temperature-monitor/README.md

 # Pi-2-temperature-monitor
-Temperature sensor, logger and site.
+Temperature sensor, logger and [site](http://temperature.matteoferla.com/).

 Namely, sensor collects data every half-minute, currently DHR-11 and a Waitress served Flask app shows the data on port 8000 as a nice interactive plotly graph.

 Hardware Rasberry pi 2B.
-So ought to work with a 3, 4 etc.
+So "ought" to work with a 3, 4 etc. <cackle>

 This is the list of commands I typed.
 It is not a tutorial.
 But you are welcome to steal code.